James C. Reeder, III

 Link to Paper

-Revise and Resubmit at Journal of Marketing Research
+Reject and Resubmit at Journal of Marketing

 Link to Paper